argoproj-labs/argocd-operator/docs/guides/install-basic.md

 ### CRDs

-Add the Argo CD server CRDs to the cluster.
+Add the Argo CD CRDs to the cluster.

 ```bash
 kubectl create -f deploy/argo-cd